 Eschatologically Induced Depression

-Well, that brings me to the third event that still has me scratching my ever more balding head.
-I had been studying eschatology (you wouldn’t know it by the outcome of the above New Year’s party episode) and finally came to the conclusion that the Late Great Planet Earth/Left Behind/Ryrie/Scofield doom and gloom theology did not square with Scripture.
-I had little to replace it with but recognizing faulty paradigms frees us to take the steps necessary to begin to rebuild.
+Well, that brings me to the third set of dominos that still has me scratching my ever more balding head.
+I had been studying eschatology (you wouldn’t know it by the outcome of the above New Year’s party episode) and I finally came to the conclusion that the Late Great Planet Earth/Left Behind/Ryrie/Scofield doom and gloom theology did not square with Scripture.
+I had little to replace it with but recognizing a faulty paradigms freed me to take the steps necessary to begin to rebuild.
 Although many factors contributed to my new eschatological conclusions, I must say that realizing that although the Bible was written FOR US, it was clearly not written directly TO us.
 Reading the Scripture with “audience relevance” (which considers the primacy of the original audience) has been a breath of fresh air.
+Most of us have been conditioned to read the Bible as if it was written directly to us in our generation but this does a grave injustice to the infallible Word of God.

 At this point, you may ask, “Why in the world would a change in eschatological position have anything to do with overcoming spiritual depression”?
 The answer is simple yet, complex.
 The futurist worldview is so negative in terms of not properly assimilating the latent and continued effects of Christ’s death and resurrection.
 In a sense, it unwittingly denies the massive impact that it should have on all of creation.
 God’s redemption should ultimately permeate the whole earth!
 His salt and His light should flavor every facet of society.